Best exercise bike 2020: brilliant spin bikes to avoid a gym membership

-If there's one warning to give before you buy an exercise bike, it is: are you sure you'll use it for more than a week?
+If there's one warning to give before you buy the best exercise bike for you, it is: are you sure you'll use it for more than a week?

 Our top tips for keeping the habit up include setting times when you'll get on the thing.
 Don't even think about it, just do it.